Chemistry only

 The reason for these differences in the properties of these two types of polymers is in the way the

-become free to move- the polymer melts.
+become free to move- the polymer will then start to melt.

 place.
 These covalent bonds are much stronger than the weak intermolecular bonds which hold the